 Toll Milling Gold Stock in the Atico Valley in Peru

-Peru is a highly ranked Latin American leader in mined commodities and over 60 percent of its exports are generated by the mining sector.
-The Peruvian government encourages foreign investment by guaranteeing stable income tax regulation and dividend distribution.
-There are also no restrictions on the repatriation of earnings, currency exchange practices, the remittance of dividends, interest or royalties or international transfers of capital.
+Fidelity Minerals is focused on developing its project pipeline in Peru, a highly-ranked Latin American leader in mined commodities, as it offers numerous advantages.
+For example, the Peruvian government encourages foreign investment by guaranteeing stable income tax regulation and dividend distribution.
+There are also no restrictions on the repatriation of earnings, currency exchange practices, the remittance of dividends, interest or royalties and international transfers of capital.

-Peru has a long history of mining that has grown from, and been sustained in part by small scale, high grade production.
+Peru has a long history of mining that has grown from, and been sustained in part, by small-scale, high-grade production.
 Small mine operators contribute approximately 20 percent of all Peruvian gold production.
-The government has been regulating and formalizing small mining operations to better address concerns associated with the practice and to capitalize on + $300 million in lost taxes.
-Fidelity’s Cerro Dorado is permitted under a small mine / mill protocol (“IGAC”) that is no longer available to new entrants, providing the Company with an operational asset in a district where the time barriers for other entrants ensures that Cerro Dorado can enjoy leveraged access to ownable mineral feed in the well mineralized district.
+The government has been regulating and formalizing small mining operations to better address concerns associated with the practice and to capitalize on over $300 million in lost taxes.

-Fidelity Minerals owns 100 percent of the Cerro Dorado Project, which hosts the Cerro Dorado mill and the Rey Salomon mine.
-A full service 45-person camp provides accommodation, catering, office and storage facilities, and In May & June 2018, Ausenco, an independent third-party Engineering Consultancy conducted a due diligence exercise, with report that validated the Fidelity Minerals’ plans (subject to certain conditions and assumptions) for the plant and made several recommendations to enhance mill efficiency and safety.
-The mill is currently capable of processing 60 tpd and will be upgraded to produce 115 tpd, and will include a new flotation circuit that will enable the processing of mineral sources that include copper or other base metal minerals.
+In 2018, Ausenco conducted a due diligence exercise that validated Fidelity Minerals’ plans for the plant and made several recommendations to enhance the mill’s efficiency and safety.
+The mill is currently capable of processing 60 tonnes per day and can be upgraded to produce 115 tonnes per day.
+The plant is expected to include a new flotation circuit that allows for the processing of copper or other base metals.

 Since 2012, the Rey Salomon mine has recorded sales of 1,675 tonnes grading 11.80 g/t gold.
-The on-standby mine is adjacent to the Cerro Dorado mill and is fully permitted.
+The on-standby mine is adjacent to the Cerro Dorado mill and fully-permitted.

-In Peru, Fidelity Minerals has acquired the Greater Las Huaquillas (GLH) project, located in northern Peru on the border with Ecuador.
-Looking to rapidly expand the project, the company has agreed to acquire 100 percent of nine concessions measuring 3,800 hectares and 44.5 percent of nine concessions measuring 3,600 hectares.
+Fidelity Minerals owns the Greater Las Huaquillas (GLH) project, located in northern Peru.
+The company is looking to rapidly expand the project and has acquired 100 percent of nine concessions measuring 3,800 hectares and 44.5 percent of nine concessions measuring 3,600 hectares.

-In June 2018, Lions Bay Capital Inc. (TSXV:LBI) was approved to be a control person in the company by voting shareholders at Fidelity Minerals’ annual general meeting.
-Lions Bay is an activist investor in the resource and technology sectors.
-They are working with Fidelity Minerals to recapitalize the company and to execute a strategy that will allow the company to become a near-term gold producer with expansion opportunities.
+In June 2018, Lions Bay Capital Inc. (TSXV:LBI), an activist investor in the resource and technology sectors, was approved to be a control person in the company at Fidelity Minerals’ annual general meeting.
+Lions Bay is working to recapitalize the company and to execute a strategy that allows Fidelity Minerals to become a near-term gold producer with expansion opportunities.

 - Near-term precious metal milling production in mining-friendly Peru.

-- Cerro Dorado plant with 60 tpd capacity.
+- Cerro Dorado plant with 60 tonne per day capacity.

-- Permitted to expand current mill to 115 tpd and to install a +60 tpd flotation circuit.
+- Permitted to expand current mill to 115 tonnes per day and install an over 60 tonne per day flotation circuit.

 - Toll mining provides multiple capital and risk averse advantages.